purescript-halogen/purescript-halogen/docs/5 - Parent and child components.md

       pure next
 ```

+A runnable version of this is available in the [`components` example](../examples/components/).

 This is a somewhat silly example of a container wrapping a button.
 It counts counts how many times the button has been toggled, and when asked it can check whether the button is on or off.
 In reality the "ask" part of this would be unnecessary as the container could use the message from the button to track the state changes, but doing this gives us an excuse to illustrate a request query.

 ## Slot address

-The first new element we see defined for this component is the `Slot` type, which corresponds to the `p` ("slot address") parameter of the component.
-We use values of this type as ids for the child components.
+The first new element we see defined for this component is the `Slot` type.
+We use values of this type as the IDs for child components in the rendered HTML.
+"Slot", "slot address", "slot id" are all used interchangeably to refer to these values.

 We're only using one button in the container in this example, so the type only admits one value.
 Given that, `Unit` would have been an equally suitable option to use here.

-If a container has a list of items then this slot type could be based on an `Int` index or `String` name, or some other kind of id value.
+When a parent component is being used for displaying a list of items then this slot type could be an `Int` index for the items, or perhaps some `String` key value that each item has.

 The type we use must implement instances for the `Ord` and `Eq` classes, but we can make the compiler derive these instances for us: